duckdb/duckdb-web/docs/sql/statements/copy.md

 # Copy From
 `COPY ...
-FROM` imports data into DuckDB from an external file into an existing table.
+FROM` imports data from an external file into an existing table.
 The data is appended to whatever data is in the table already.
 The amount of columns inside the file must match the amount of columns in the table `table_name`, and the contents of the columns must be convertible to the column types of the table.
 In case this is not possible, an error will be thrown.

 If a list of columns is specified, `COPY` will only copy the data in the specified columns from the file.
 If there are any columns in the table that are not in the column list, `COPY ...
 FROM` will insert the default values for those columns